matejfric/mdbook/src/design-patterns/behavioral.md

 ## 1. Observer

+> **Observer** is an object that wishes to be informed about events happening in the system.
+The entity generating the events is an *observable*.

 - Events that you can subscribe to.
 - An event is a list of function references.
   - Subscription and unsubscription is handled with addition/removal of items in the list.